0xPARC/0xparc-intro-book/easy/src/intro.typ

 == Where these fit together

-ZkSNARKS, MPC, and FHE are just some of a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
+SNARKS, MPC, and FHE are just some of a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
-There are protocols for zkSNARKS, MPC and FHE;
+There are protocols for SNARKS, MPC and FHE;
 they are very slow, but they can be implemented and used in practice.

 This whole field is an active area of research.
-On the one hand: Can we make existing tools (zkSNARKS, etc.) more efficient?
+On the one hand: Can we make existing tools (SNARKS, etc.) more efficient?
-For example, the cost of doing a computation in zero knowledge is currently about $10^6$ times the cost of doing the computation directly.
+For example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly.
 Can we bring that number down?
 On the other hand: What other cryptographic games can we play